Paolo Ardoino: Early career

 In 2022, Ardoino founded Holepunch, an open-source platform designed for building P2P products with computer scientist Mathias Buus.
-In March 2022, Ardoino worked with Michele Foletti, the mayor of Lugano, Switzerland, to accept Tether and other cryptocurrencies for municipal payments.
+In March 2022, he worked with Michele Foletti, the mayor of Lugano, Switzerland, to accept Tether and other cryptocurrencies for municipal payments.

-In December 2023, Ardoino was appointed as the chief executive officer of Tether.
-Under Ardoino, Tether's stablecoin, USDT, has grown to become the first and largest United States dollar-backed stablecoin by market capitalization, and Bitfinex is the world's second largest exchange by number of Bitcoin held in its digital wallet.
+In December 2023, Ardoino was appointed chief executive officer of Tether.
+Under his leadership, Tether's stablecoin, USDT, has become the largest United States dollar-backed stablecoin by market capitalization.
+Bitfinex has also been reported to be among the largest exchanges by Bitcoin holdings.

+In 2022, Ardoino helped handle the effects of the Terra/LUNA collapse in May 2022, where Tether processed $7 billion in withdrawals within 48 hours, and $20 billion in the following weeks, without losing its peg.
+Ardoino expanded Tether's holdings of U.S. Treasury bills, Bitcoin, and gold.
+In 2026, Tether held more Treasury bills than countries such as South Korea and Germany.

 Tether has invested approximately $2.5 billion in sustainable energy and technology sectors and about $1 billion in artificial intelligence infrastructure company Northern Data and $200 million in Blackrock Neurotech, an American brain implant company, taking a majority stake.
+Ardoino has stated that these investments are funded from Tether's profits rather than customer reserves.

+In January 2025, Ardoino said that Tether would relocate its headquarters to El Salvador after obtaining a digital asset service provider license there, and that he and other company executives planned to move their residences to the country.

-Ardoino directs these investments to come from Tether's profits, not its customer reserves.
-Under Ardoino, Tether has supported El Salvador's Volcano Energy renewable power project aimed at supporting the country's Bitcoin adoption, which aims to raise up to $1 billion.
-Ardoino has also led Tether to invest in the growth of renewable energy and sustainable Bitcoin mining in Uruguay.
+Under his leadership, Tether has supported El Salvador's Volcano Energy renewable power project aimed at supporting the country's Bitcoin adoption, and has invested in renewable energy and sustainable Bitcoin mining initiatives in Uruguay.